-A fund should be managed in accordance with the full cost principle (non-profit), i.e. all the financial means which the fund receives will be utilised in accordance with its purpose of reducing emissions in a cost-effective manner with the exception of necessary administrative costs.
+A fund should be managed in accordance with the full cost principle (non-profit), i.e. all the financial means which the fund receives will be utilised in accordance with its purpose of reducing emissions in a cost-effective manner with the exception of necessary administrative the use of alternative mechanisms will be marginal.
+For this reason, possible impacts of alternative mechanisms are not assessed.

+costs.
 Under the supervision of the fund's board, the fund management would decide which measures shall receive support from the fund, and how (e.g. through inverse bidding processes).